Enticing a Minor Defense Lawyer in Utah

 While enticing a minor is a relatively simple law, there are still stiff penalties attached to it.
 Even if you’re under 18 yourself, enticing a minor is still a Class A misdemeanor, which carries a penalty of up to a year in jail or a $2,500 fine.
 If you’re over 18 years old, enticing a child in Utah is automatically a felony!
 Which means you can end up with a permanent criminal record, a jail sentence of up to 5 years, and fines from $5,000-$10,000.
 Don’t face that alone.

-Enticing a Minor in Utah
+Enticing a Minor by Computer in Utah

 Regardless of what the goal of the enticement was, the main criteria for making the charge remains whether the Internet or text messaging was used during the crime or attempt thereof.
 However, the penalty tied to the charge scales according to what actually happened as well as according to what was conceivably intended.

-After over 100 years here in Salt Lake City, we know the ins and outs of Utah’s legal system and can reduce or even eliminate the charges against you.
+We know the ins and outs of Utah’s legal system and can reduce or even eliminate the charges against you.
 Which also means we can get you a speedy resolution so your life can go back to normal as soon as possible.
 You need us to protect your quality of life and have the advantage of an aggressive, experienced attorney dedicated to protecting your rights.

 Guard Your Rights

 Do NOT Waive Your Right to Legal Counsel!
 Authorities will try get you to incriminate yourself and suggest there is no need for an attorney.
 Stay calm and call us immediately: 801.980.9965